Three Strikes LawResults-Driven Strategies to Protect Your Rights

 Its goal of the California Three Strikes Law is to create a "tough on crime" policy that is used to eliminate recidivism.
 There are numerous states around the nation that have implemented three strike laws, and California has one of the most far-reaching and severe three-strikes punishments.
 Call us today to learn how we can help you.

-Some common examples of serious "strike" crimes include:
+Common examples of serious "strike" crimes include:

 - Terrorist threats